git worktree manager · v0.10.0

 Agent skill

-Ships an embedded skill for Claude Code, Codex CLI, Gemini CLI, and friends. grove skill install autodetects agent dirs so they route worktree ops through Grove.
+Ships an embedded skill for agent CLIs. grove skill install autodetects Claude and Codex-style skill dirs so agents route worktree ops through Grove.

 — 03 · install